-Two World Wide Words subscribers were listening to a broadcast on Australian radio of the cricket test match between their country and New Zealand and heard the commentator use marmalised.
+Two of my readers were listening to a broadcast on Australian radio of the cricket test match between their country and New Zealand and heard the commentator use marmalised.
 They asked me for more information.

 Marmalise means “utterly destroyed” or “totally demolished”.
 It’s still known in Britain, though less than it was when the renowned Liverpudlian comedian Ken Dodd popularised it in the 1960s.